amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')
 ```

-It correctly determined that the Moby Dick text is plagiarized!
+It correctly flags the Moby Dick text as plagiarized!

 ```r
 In [151]: print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')
 Probability of plagiarism: 100%
 ```

-This may not scale well as Bing would probably get upset from excessive calls, but it will do fine for the demonstration.
+This may not scale well as Bing would probably get upset from excessive automated calls, but will do fine for this demonstration.
 Let's push this out onto the web and get some exposure.

 <BR>
 <h2><a id="amazon-web-services">Amazon Web Services - Home Away from Home</a></h2>
 <BR>
-Now that we have our web application ready to go, we need the tools to serve it out to the world.
+Now that we have our application ready to go, we need the tools to serve it out to the world.
 We’ll start with our <a href='http://aws.amazon.com/' target='_blank'>Amazon Web Service EC2 instance</a>.
 You will need an AWS account to access the site.
-Even though this is all very simple, there are many of these simple steps; if you miss one, it will not work....
 <BR><BR>
 **AWS Console**
 <br>